Correctly storing your automated external defibrillators (AEDs) is very important.

 The alarm and strobe immediately draw attention to the AED’s location, deterring theft or tampering while allowing easy access in an emergency.

-These cabinets are typically constructed from durable materials like cold-rolled steel and have a scratch-resistant acrylic window for clear visibility of the AED inside.
+These cabinets are usually made from tough materials such as cold-rolled steel and feature a scratch-resistant acrylic window, ensuring the AED inside is always visible.

 They offer a reliable storage option that balances security and accessibility while maintaining compatibility with popular AED models.